 Employment Outlook and Salary Information

-According to employment projections from the U.S. Bureau of Labor Statistics (BLS), forensic science technicians, including computer forensics technicians, should see an employment increase of 27% during the 2014-2024 period (www.bls.gov).
-Private detective and investigator job growth, which includes computer forensic investigators, should be average at 7% over the 2014-2024 decade.
-The BLS also expects a fast job growth of 18% over the same decade for information security analysts.
+According to employment projections from the U.S. Bureau of Labor Statistics (BLS), forensic science technicians, including computer forensics technicians, should see an employment increase of 14% during the 2018-2028 period (www.bls.gov).
+Private detective and investigator job growth, which includes computer forensic investigators, should be faster than average at 8% over the 2018-2028 decade.
+The BLS also expects a much faster than average job growth of 32% over the same decade for information security analysts.

 Continuing Education Information